 Wednesday, November 2, 2011

-Pork Roast with Herbed Salt Rub
+Pork Loin with Herbed Salt Rub

 A wonderfully-seasoned pork roast cooked to perfection with just a blush of pink.